daveshanley/quobix.com/content/vacuum/functions/core/alphabetical.md

 ### How do I use this function?

-This function is configured by the following `functionOptions`
+This function is configured by the following `functionOptions`.
+Essentially the `keyedBy` value is the property of the object, that is to be checked for alphabetic ordering.

 |    NAME     | DESCRIPTION                    |    TYPE    |  REQUIRED?  |
 |:-----------:|--------------------------------|:----------:|:-----------:|